spin-drift/glance-arr-api/README.md

 ## Updating the Service

-To update to the latest version of the API image after the owner publishes changes, run these commands from your `glance-agenda` folder:
+To update to the latest version of the API image, run these commands from your `glance-agenda` folder:

 ```bash
 # Pull the latest image from Docker Hub